graphic designer homegraphic design career

 What programs are offered in your area?

 You can check out these schools and colleges in the US and Canada for a start.
-Pick your state, the program, and request some information.
 Getting this info will give you a good breakdown of the programs, and what you can expect to learn in a graphic design program.
 Getting prepared by learning more about the program will help you focus and be ready for what is going to be covered.
+The Art Institutes offer some good options for on campus training in the graphic design field and might be worth looking into.

 Would you rather take a course from home?
 Are you too busy to go on campus somewhere?
-You can even get a graphic design degree online through The The Art Institute of Pittsburgh - Online Division, or Westwood College Online.
-Who would have ever guessed that one day you could become a graphic designer taking courses online?
+You can get a graphic design degree online is an option as well, although being in a physical classroom interacting with other students can be quite important.

 Beyond this Site:

-Becoming a Graphic Designer: A Guide to Careers in Design, 2nd Edition
+Becoming a Graphic Designer: A Guide to Careers in Design (Coursesmart)

 There are others of course.
 Design magazines can also be a good source of information.
 "Publish", or "Print" magazine are good places to look.
 They often give you an idea of what the industry is doing and where it might go.